• Skip to content

 • Disability

-When are babies ready to start solid foods?
+When is your baby ready to start solid foods?

-Before starting solids, babies must be able to sit up with support and hold up their heads by themselves.
+Before starting solids, your baby must be able to sit up with support and hold up their head by themselves.

-Offer first foods when babies start to look at your food, reach for it, or open their mouths when you offer it.
+If your baby is ready to start solids, they might look at your food, reach for it, or open their mouth when you offer it.

-First foods should be rich in iron.
-Try iron-fortified cereal and cooked, minced meat, chicken, fish, tofu and legumes.
-From around 6 months, include foods that can trigger allergies, like cooked egg, peanut butter and wheat-based breads.
+First foods should be rich in iron, like infant cereal.
+Also try cooked, minced meat, chicken, fish, tofu and legumes.
+From around 6 months, include allergenic foods, like cooked egg, peanut and other nut butters, dairy products and wheat-based breads.

-Along with iron-rich foods, include other healthy foods like vegetables, fruit, grains and dairy.
+Along with iron-rich foods, include other healthy foods like vegetables, fruit and grains.
 For example, try pumpkin, broccoli, banana, apple, oats, rice, full-fat yoghurt and full-fat cheese.
-Cook vegies until soft.

 Download printable version